erytngcnctd/kinode_rng/README.md

 # Kinode Rng
   - get random number in specified range from any node with app installed
   - optional context for each request
   - result saved on local and target node
   - wip::enjoy. . .

+### todo
+  - database
+  - shared state
+  - zk
+  - etc. . .